DoanAndy/DoanAndy/README.md

 In September of 2024 I will be actively searching for new employment opportunities as my current contract expires.
 My ideal role would be a SOC Analyst for a small to medium sized firm but I am open to all opportunities.

-Please check out my personal page in GitHub.io for more details!
+Please check out my personal page at GitHub.io for more details!
 [Personal Page](https://DoanAndy.github.io)

 ## Current Resume ⚓